pax2pay/style/README.md

 # style
-Common files for the Issuefab Visual Identity.
+Common files for the Pax2Pay Visual Identity.